 When an IRA owner withdraws cash from a Traditional IRA, they are typically taxed on the amount distributed.
 If a self-directed IRA owner takes an in-kind distribution of an alternative asset such as real estate, however, how will the IRA custodian report the distribution?
 How will the IRS assess taxation?
-To track sources of potential taxable income, federal tax law requires IRA custodians to obtain and report the fair market value of IRA assets and certain investments.
+To track sources of potentially taxable income, federal tax law requires IRA custodians to obtain and report the fair market value of IRA assets and certain investments.

 The value of IRA assets and investments is needed to perform a variety of custodial functions: